Webinar: Securing Cross-Organisational Collaboration

 Additionally, the participants will get an exclusive run-through of the SICCAR software by our Chief Product Officer Stewart Pavitt which will demonstrate the simplicity of the user interface and ease of making blockchain secured workflows.

-Join Wallet.Services SICCAR webinar: either at 1100 GMT on December 13th; or at 1100 GMT on January 10th, to find out all about the possibilities of Distributed Ledger Technologies for cross-organisational collaboration and the easy application of it via SICCAR software.
+Join Wallet.Services SICCAR webinar: either at 1100 GMT on January 10th, to find out all about the possibilities of Distributed Ledger Technologies for cross-organisational collaboration and the easy application of it via SICCAR software.
 You can post any questions you might have using the #SICCARwebinar hashtag on Twitter!